 The fastest way to receive your tax refund is to directly deposit the money into your bank account.
 The refund can be deposited into up to three different accounts.
 You can automatically split the money between both a savings and checking account.
 You can also use it to purchase U.S. Savings Bonds in $50 increments.
 If you choose the prepaid Netspend debit card, TaxAct will automatically get $10 added to your account.
 You can also get the refund as a paper check.

 TaxAct also allows you to track your e-file status of your federal and state returns.
 This gives you an estimate of when you’ll receive your refund.

 Tax Audit Services

-TaxAct reduces your audit risk with TaxAct alerts, which searches your returns for potential errors that can increase the risk of an audit.
-In the case that you are audited, TaxAct partners with Protection Plus to offer full audit assistance.
+TaxAct reduces your audit risk with TaxAct Alerts, which searches your returns for potential errors that can increase the risk of an audit.
+In the event that you are audited, TaxAct partners with Protection Plus to offer full audit assistance.

 Online Tax Tools